 Do you need your IELTS Speaking Score?
 Take the A Mark IELTS Speaking Course and move forward toward your goal.
-In my opinion, in order to prepare well for the test, you need three things.

 VI.
 Construct your Gap Fill

 Here is the gap fill that I have constructed for my PFT Activity:

 A very long time ago, I used to work for a tree planting company.
 I must say, the camp director was one of the most _________ individuals I have ever met and had the privilege of working for.
 He was an expert not only at giving directions but also motivating people to follow.
 He also always spoke in a respectful manner to everyone in the camp.
 He made his requests polite yet firm, and he never talked about anything besides work during the work day.
 He was always on time for meetings, and he made sure not to waste the time of others.

 Do you notice the following?

 - The gap fill is set in a context different from the one in the video presentation.

 - The gap fill contains enough context to contain key concepts.